 Process Description Starting a capture session.
 Once the capture parameters are configured, a capture session is started by: dagsnap -d dag0 -v -o tracefile0 & dagsnap -d dag1 -v -o tracefile1 Option $-v$ provides user information during capture; it can be omitted for automated trace runs.
 If the -o tracefile parameter is not specified the tool writes to stdout, which can be used to pipeline dagsnap with other tools from dagtools package.
 By default dagsnap runs forever.
-Stopping dagsnap dagsnap can be stopped with a signal: killall dagsnap or key strokes CTL + C dagsnap can also be configured to run for a fixed number of seconds and then exit using the -s option.
+Dagsnap can be stopped with a signal: killall dagsnap or key strokes $CTL + C$ Dagsnap can also be configured to run for a fixed number of seconds and then exit using the -s option.